yakconsulting/spidersoftdev.github.io/content/posts/2013-02-14-apache-php-config-boilerplate.md

 tags:
   - apache
   - aws
-  - mod-spdy
   - php
   - xcache

 ---
-In this extremly simply tutorial I&#8217;m going to show, how you can deploy basic LAMP stack on EC2 instance.
+In this extremely simply tutorial I&#8217;m going to show, how you can deploy basic LAMP stack on EC2 instance.
 Instruction are pretty basic, without extra comments.
 You can just copy and paste command to get working stack in lest then 15 minutes.

 What you can learn from it?
 How to install Apache and PHP, how to enable and run XCache accelerator, and how to run HTTPS on your server, with purchasing SSL certificate.